 There are two approaches to resources; chasing and stretching.
 When we chase, we tire ourselves out going after more, more, more.
-When we stretch, we use the resources we already have available.
-When we stop chasing and start stretching, we are better able to solve problems and innovate which means we are more fully engaged in our endeavors.
+If we stretch, we use the resources we already have available.
+Once we stop chasing and start stretching, we are better able to solve problems and innovate which means we are more fully engaged in our endeavors.

 Necessity is the Mother of Invention